Yunxiang-Li/SFML_Space-Shooter-Game-Demo/README.md

 ## Install

-I Use C++ language and CLion (an IDE) under Windows 10 environment for this project.
+I Use C++ language, SFML(Simple and Fast Multimedia Library) and CLion (an IDE) under Windows 10 environment for this project.

 [CLion Download](https://www.jetbrains.com/clion/download/#section=windows)<br>

 ## Ideas

-Needs to be updated...
+1. Complete main game loop and set time fixed for each frame.

+2. Use C++ template to build resource holder for each type of resource(Textures, Fonts and so on).

 ## Structure